 - Remove excess papery layers from the head of garlic, keeping the head and all the cloves intact.1 head garlic

 - Take the head of garlic and slice a very thin amount off the top; the very tops of the garlic cloves should be visible.

-- Place the garlic into a small piece of tin foil and drizzle olive oil over the top along with a sprinkle of salt (optional to add a pinch of black pepper too).1 tablespoon olive oil, 1 pinch salt, 1 pinch black pepper
+- Place the garlic into a small piece of tin foil and drizzle olive oil over the top along with a sprinkle of salt (optional to add a pinch of black pepper too).1 tablespoon olive oil, pinch of salt, 1 pinch black pepper

 - Wrap your tin foil around the garlic to seal and place onto a baking tray (to catch any dripping oil).